ggggglo/Book_Search_Engine/README.md

 # Book Search Engine
-- Refactored fully functioning Google Books API search engine built with a RESTful API, to be a GraphQL API built with Apollo Server.
+- Refactored a fully functioning Google Books API search engine built with a RESTful API, to be a GraphQL API built with Apollo Server.

 # Objectives
 A search book engine that when loaded: